dinildamsith/Hotel_Room_Booking_System_Backend/README.md

 ## Configuration

-Configure the application by editing the `config-server` file located in the `resources/ymlfile` directory.
+Configure the application by editing the `user-service/room-service/booking-service`  file located in the `src/main/resources/application.yml` directory.

 ```properties
 # Database Configuration